 Here’s a little more information about the Green Tortoise San Francisco Hostel:

-Whether it’s a dorm or private you’re after, there’s rooms to suit everyone’s needs.
+Whether it’s a dorm or private room you’re after, there’s something to suit everyone’s needs.
 Cheap and cheerful dorms (well, as cheap as San Francisco gets) or there are also private rooms.
-Bedding is provided in all rooms, however there are no ensuites.
+Bedding is provided in all rooms, however, there are no ensuites.

-- Four to Eight people dorms (two to four bunk beds);
+- Four to nine people dorms (two to four bunk beds);

-- Some co-ed rooms have double beds available.
+- Some co-ed rooms have double beds available on a bottom bunk;

 - Standard Private (Double Bed);